 Finally, just to totally knock it out of the park, there’s a signature Yakima bottle opener on the rack… yes, you read that right, a bottle opener!
 Go buy it.

-Roof Bike Racks for SUV
+Roof Bike Racks for SUVs

 This is especially true if you are planning on going on biking trips regularly.
-Also keep in mind that, with bicycles on the roof, your SUV might not make the height restrictions of many restaurant drive-throughs and parking garages.
-If your vehicle is already equipped with a roof rack or cross bars, simply getting an adapter for bikes may be a cost effective solution.
-You get different types of mounts, some will clamp onto the bike’s front wheel while others hold the bikes upright by their frames.
+Also, keep in mind that, with bicycles on the roof, your SUV might not make the height restrictions of many restaurant drive-throughs and parking garages.
+If your vehicle is already equipped with a roof rack or crossbars, simply getting an adapter for bikes may be a cost-effective solution.
+You get different types of mounts; some will clamp onto the bike’s front wheel while others hold the bikes upright by their frames.

 - Very versatile solution

 - Don’t obstruct the driver’s rearview

 - SUV will be less aerodynamic, which will make it heavier on gas

 - More wind resistance may make for a more noisy drive